 3. Barı riers to future attainment (for pupils eligible for PP, including high ability) In-sch nool barriers (issues to be addressed in school, such as poor oral language skills) Α. Oral language skills in EYFS are / tend to be lower for PP pupils than their peers.
-This slows reading progress in subsequent years. В. Current Year 1: Need to increase GDS from 11% to 24% Writing: In school gap: DA 63%, non DA 76% C. Current Year 2: Reading: In school gap of pupils currently attaining EXS (60%/69%) and GDS (0%/20%) Writing: In school gap of pupils currently attaining EXS (60%/68%).
-Need to target GDS.
-Maths: Gap in GDS: Target to increase from 0% to 18% D. Current Year 3: Maths: In school gap for GDS.
-Target to increase from 0% to 10% E. Current Year 4: Writing.
+This slows reading progress in subsequent years. В. Current Year 1: 15% PP Target to increase reading from 60% to 70% EXS+ Target to increase writing from 40% to 60% EXS+ C. Current Year 2: 40% PP 40% of PP are also SEND.
+For those without SEND, there is no in-school gap.
+Reading: Increase from 48% to 61% Writing: Increase from 39% to 54% Combined: Increase from 39% to 52% D. Current Year 3: 45% PP There is no in-school gap for PP and non-PP. Maintain progress of MPA to HPA from EYFS to Yr 2.
+E. Current Year 4: 30% PP Reading: Increase % at EXS+ from 65% to 67% Writing.
 Increase % at EXS from 45% to 50%.
-High % of DA pupils are also SEND.
+Combined: Increase combined from 39% to 52% F. Current Yr 5: 42% PP. High % of DA pupils are also SEND, 63%.
 Both vulnerabilities are a real barrier.
-F. Current Y6: PP progress, from the end of KS1 starting point, across KS2 is too slow.
-40% of the current Y6 pupil cohort are PP - Sept.2018: current attainment is 50% reading, writing 38% are currently at expected in literacy, 51% in maths and 38% in SPAG, combined 27%.
-G. Some PP pupils have less varied vocabulary and life experience than their peers This can inhibit their engagement, confidence and access to the curriculum; especially reading activities requiring inference and reasoning about real life problems in maths. Н. Some PP pupils are hindered in making progress by their SEND needs. Ι. Not enough PP pupils convert to greater depth, including the most able PP. Extern al barriers (issues which also require action outside school, such as low attendance rates) I. Attendance rates for pupils eligible for PP are below the target for all children (96%), this reduction in school hour's impacts on their learning.
+For those who are PP but do not have SEND: Reading: 8 of the 9 pupils are either EXS of GDS.
+The remaining pupil is targeted for EXS by the end of the year.
+Writing: 7 of the 9 pupils are already EXS+.
+The remaining two pupils are targeted to reach EXS by the end of the year.
+Two pupils have moved from MPA in KS1 to GDS.
+Maths: 100% of PP non SEND pupils are EXS+ (3 GDS).
+G. Current Y6: 42% PP progress, from the end of KS1 starting point, across KS2 is good in reading and maths, but too slow in writing.
+Target for writing to move from 24% (Yr 5 result), to 72%. Н. Some PP pupils have less varied vocabulary and life experience than their peers This can inhibit their engagement, confidence and access to the curriculum; especially reading activities requiring inference and reasoning about real life problems in maths. Ι. Some PP pupils are hindered in making progress by their SEND needs.
+J. Not enough PP pupils convert to greater depth, including the most able PP. Extern al barriers (issues which also require action outside school, such as low attendance rates) ١.
+Attendance rates for pupils eligible for PP are below the target for all children (96%), this reduction in school hour's impacts on their learning.
 PP pupil's attendance is 95%.
 J. There was a high % of welfare cases for pupils who were eligible for PP in 2017/18.
 58% of the welfare cases involve PP children.